evkx/evkx.github.io/content/models/xpeng/g6/g6_rwd_standard_range/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 87,5kWh and a net capacity of 82kWh, meaning you have a 5,5kWh buffer for protection.
-(6.3%).
-The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)
+The battery has a gross capacity of 67kWh and a net capacity of 66kWh, meaning you have a 1kWh buffer for protection.
+(1.5%).
+The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

-The [CLTC range](../../../../guides/understandingrange/cltc/) is 755 km ( miles).
-The consumption is 10.9kWh/100km for the CLTC standard test.
+The [WLTP range](../../../../guides/understandingrange/wltp/) is 435 km (270 mi).
+The consumption is 15.2kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 300kW.
-A full charge from 0 - 100% would take 50 minutes, while a more common scenario of 10-80% would take 19 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 60%, resulting in an actual charge speed, including time loss, of 147kW.
-Each charge session would take 18 minutes and 43 seconds.
+The maximum DC charging speed is 215kW.
+A full charge from 0 - 100% would take 43 minutes, while a more common scenario of 10-80% would take 18 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 60%, resulting in an actual charge speed, including time loss, of 124kW.
+Each charge session would take 17 minutes and 54 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 9 hours and 29 minutes.
-This trip will require four charge session(s) charging from 7% to 59%.
-The total time lost for charging up the battery will be 70 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 9 hours and 49 minutes.
+This trip will require five charge session(s) charging from 7% to 63%.
+The total time lost for charging up the battery will be 89 minutes.

 ### Onboard charger

 For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
-As a result, you can charge the battery 0-100% from home in about 7 hours and 27 minutes.
+As a result, you can charge the battery 0-100% from home in about 6 hours and 0 minutes.

 ### Charge port